 Gobblers Knob is only a few feet away!

 Exploring the summit.
 I had the peak all to myself!
-This is looking North, into Millcreek Canyon.
-You can access Gobblers Knob via the Bowman Fork Trail in Millcreek, and dogs would be allowed this route since it’s not apart of the watershed.
-I have a trail guide up to White Fir Pass, then after that you would continue following the Bowman Fork trail to the peak.
+This is looking North into Millcreek Canyon.
+You can access Gobblers Knob via the Bowman Fork Trail in Millcreek, and dogs would be allowed this route since it’s not a part of the watershed.

 Summit marker for Gobblers Knob.